LevinJ/FCND-Controls-CPP/README.md

 The final controller is able to pass the test in all five scenarios.

-Below is a the gifs for scenario 4 and 5.
+Below is the gifs for scenario 4 and 5.

 <p align="center">
 <img src="imgs/scenario_4.gif" width="500"/>